1945 Indiana Hoosiers football team: Week 5: at Iowa

 On October 20, 1945, Indiana defeated Iowa by a 52–20 score in Iowa City.
 Indiana's first touchdown was scored on a 20-yard interception return by Bob Ravensberg.
 Less than two minutes later, Ravensberg scored again when he recovered a blocked punt in the end zone.
 George Taliaferro had two long touchdown runs of 62 and 74 yards.
 Bill Armstrong ran 43 yards for Indiana's fifth touchdown, and Dick Deranek scored on a reverse around Iowa's right end to give the Hoosiers a 40–0 lead at halftime.
 In the third quarter, Indiana scored twice, on a short pass from Ben Raimondi to John Gorski and on a long pass from Raimondi to Deranek covering 48 yards.
 Indiana led 52–0 at the end of the third quarter and had allowed Iowa only two first downs.
 In the fourth quarter, Iowa scored 20 points against the Hoosier reserves.
 Indiana totaled 337 rushing yards and 94 passing yards, and held Iowa to 115 rushing yards and 134 passing yards.

-Indiana's starting lineup against Iowa was Ravensberg (left end), Russ Deal (left tackle), Joe Sowinski (left guard), Allan Horn (center), Howard Brown (right guard), Jon Goldsberry (right tackle), Lou Mihajlovich (right end), Raimondi (quarterback), Taliaferro (left halfback), Mel Groomes (right halfback), and Pete Pihos (fullback).
+Indiana's starting lineup against Iowa was Ravensberg (left end), Russ Deal (left tackle), Joe Sowinski (left guard), Allan Horn (center), Howie Brown (right guard), Jon Goldsberry (right tackle), Lou Mihajlovich (right end), Raimondi (quarterback), Taliaferro (left halfback), Mel Groomes (right halfback), and Pete Pihos (fullback).